keyboard_arrow_up

 Checking

-Small cracks that develop on the finishing, usually due to environmental conditions.
+Small cracks that form in the finish, usually due to environmental factors.

 Cohesion